terrymcquerry/myLinuxDiary/README.md

 - Using double quotes, we can cope with ﬁlenames containing embedded spaces.
 In general, word splitting, pathname expansion, tilde expansion, and brace expansion are suppressed; however, parameter expansion, arithmetic expansion, and command substitution are still carried out.
 While single quotes suppress every kind of expansion.
 Use backslash (escape character) to selectively prevent an expansion.
 Escape this by double backslashing.
 - pressing Tab completes the pathname.
 Completion will also work on variables (if the beginning of the word is a $), usernames (if the word begins with ~), commands (if the word is the ﬁrst word on the line), and hostnames (if the beginning of the word is @).
 Hostname completion works only for hostnames listed in /etc/hosts.
 -wild cards: `*` represents zero or more characters. `?` represents a single character. `[]` represents a range of characters\
+-difference between " and '. single quotes preserve literal value of all characters. for instance echo "$PATH" prints the content of the variable but echo `$PATH` prints %PATH literally.\
+-three ways to execute a command. either it is built-in, exits in the PATH and can be executed from any directory or if not it will be executed only by mentioning the absolute path.\